DragonSenses/Algorithms/LeetCode/278-first-bad-version/problem.md

 - Continue halving the search space until `left == right`.
   At this point, both pointers converge on the **first bad version**.

+### **Correctness Check**

+- To quickly validate correctness during an interview, test with input size = 2:
+  - If the algorithm reduces the search space to a single element in both scenarios, it is correct.
+- Formal correctness can be proven by induction.